Posted on September 2, 2019 and last updated on May 27, 2026

 Also, as far as orienting yourself and remaining undizzy, the trail blazes are only intermittent and I found that the map at the trailhead wasn’t terribly helpful (it kind of guiltily admits this, too).
 I recommend following the river trail and doing a loop around the perimeter of the preserve.

-The land here was once the Town Farm Property, and before that, the area was used by Native Americans.
-You can still see a rock weir in the river used to trap fish.
-I believe it is one the oldest known weirs in North America, more than 7,000 years old.
+The land here was once the Town Farm Property, and long before that, was used by Native Americans.
+You can still see an ancient rock weir in the river used to trap fish.
+(I believe it is one the oldest known weirs in North America, more than 7,000 years old.)

-There is tons of good information on the trailhead kiosk, including info about the weir, a story about Peltoma— a Native American unlucky in love—and Moses Martin, the town’s first homesteader.
+There is tons of good information on the trailhead kiosk, including info about the weir, a story about Peltoma — a Native American fellow unlucky in love, who gave his name to a bend in the river known as Peltoma Point — and Moses Martin, the town’s first homesteader.
 You can visit the site of his home, which was a simple cabin before he built a fancier framed house in 1818.
-The site, accessible via a snowmobile path, is marked by a memorial plaque that was, when I visited, being gracefully overtaken by vegetation.
+The site, accessible via a snowmobile path, is marked by a plaque that was, when I visited, being gracefully overtaken by plants.

 Directions: From Main Street, turn onto Peltoma Ave.
 Drive 1.1 miles.
 You’ll see a small parking area on the left.
 Park by the trailhead kiosk, on the right of the parking area.
 Take a minute to read some of the wonderful info on it!